College Students and Credit Cards

 Students simply don’t understand how credit cards work and can get in over their heads.

 Parents can take the lead to discuss with their students some best practices for credit cards.
 They can discuss the importance of paying off the credit card in full each month, not charging more than they can afford to pay, or having a plan for paying it quickly.
 Also, the importance of being on time with payments and staying organized in their financial lives.

 It’s also an opportunity to teach them about credit scores–what they are used for, how they are determined, changed, and impacted.
 A good article detailing the ingredients that go into a credit score can be found here.
 Obtaining a card in college (or even high school) starts that early credit history when the card is used in a responsible way.

 The flip side

 Some will argue that a better idea is for your student to have and use only a debit card.
 If you are truly teaching your child to live on a cash basis, then yes that is true.
-However, parents can still teach students about credit cards and how they work and their potential pitfalls.
+However, parents can still teach students about credit cards, how they work, and their potential pitfalls.
 Because the truth is very soon your high school student will be off at college with their own mailing address (without your watchful eyes), and you want them to have the knowledge they need to make smart financial decisions.